 Manage Training Needs

 The training management talks about the importance of the correct allocation of training to employees.
-The bell curve can help identify the training that is most applicable to different categories of employees.
+The bell curve graph can help identify the training that is most applicable to different categories of employees.

 Disadvantages of the Bell Curve